 • Multiple Support Resources

-Students learn through a combination of online lectures, guided reading, assignments, and faculty interaction.
+Students learn through a combination of online 3D interactive lectures, guided reading, assignments, and faculty interaction.
 Study materials are organized for independent learning, while expert support helps students move through complex topics such as Islamic contracts, AAOIFI standards, product structuring, and financial management.

 • Build Credibility in AAOIFI Oriented Practice